Last Updated: March 25, 2021

 For 80 bucks, the AVG antivirus software should be able not only to block dangerous websites but also offer support to parents in today’s supper-connected world.
 The guys from AVG should think about adding such features.

 The EICAR test file checks if your antivirus can detect malware using signature definitions.
 It is a harmless way to find out if the security suite is doing what it is supposed to.

 In the case of AVG, it properly detected the EICAR test both as a downloadable file and inside an archive.

 Independent Lab Test

-In terms of detecting widespread malware, AVG scored much better.
-It had a 100% success rate in the April test with over 6500 samples.
+In terms of detecting widespread malware, AVG scored well.
+It had a 100% success rate in the October test with over 12 000 samples.

 I found AVG’s customer care agents to be responsive and ready to assist.
-You can reach the AVG team by chat and phone or get information by email.
+You can reach the AVG team by phone for free or get information by email.

 I tested the service by asking questions about billing, upgrading, and configuring various settings.
 While in some cases I had to wait for a minute or two until I got an answer, it wasn’t anything bothersome.

 When I had to make changes in the settings, the agents offered to guide me step by step.
 They also cleared out some misunderstandings I had about my AVG account.